gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     #.
 Modify the code to create the addition of the images from 3 and 5.
     #.
 Modify the code to create the addition of the images "m" and an inverted "m".
+    #.
+Modify the code to create the addition of the sad and asleep images.

     .. dropdown::
             :icon: codescan